FalseArt/remembrance/src/site/notes/Stories/Short Stories/Slave Story.md

 ---

 The fairy finally arrived from her bathroom break, humming with glee.
-She looked at the four bodies—the oldest, the mother, the unborn child, and the youngest. *Impatient,* she giggled. *How lazy, you're all worthless.* With a shrug, she fluttered away into the night.
+She looked at the four bodies—the oldest, the mother, the youngest, and the unborn child. *Impatient,* she giggled. *How lazy, you're all worthless.* With a shrug, she fluttered away into the night.